 Come May 2014.
 I met a young woman by the name of Hannah Clark after a resolution to get my game going once again.
 She found the project fascinating and agreed to start doing character art for my game.
 I dusted everything off and once again started to put updates into the wild about my project.
 Suffice to say her work is stellar and more than I could ever ask for.

 All major artwork is completed as of February 2016.

 This is some of the completed art assets for Dawnstar.
 Includes backgrounds and character artwork.

 Aside from the VN games I will release, I plan on publishing novelizations of the Dawnstar’s voyages and possibly stories to further the idea already held.

 I also am looking into the game being carried for Android and Apple Markets if possible.
-The game will be published through Steam’s Greelight program.
+The game will be published through Steam’s Greenlight program.

 As of January 2018, Dawnstar has been Greenlit by the Steam community.
 All art assets are done and the game’s script is being re-written after a milestone change to deviate from the original voice lines I recorded back in 2011 (which will still be used as a special feature in the game).
-I am looking to hopefully have it done by later 2018.
+I am looking to hopefully have it done by later 2018 or early 2019.

 These are additional people who are working alongside with me and/or contributed to Dawnstar.

 Christina Weinman: http://cweinmanart.artstation.com